umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-custom-views-for-blocklist.md

 We can improve the editing experience by overwriting the default representation of our block entries with a custom view.
 This can be used to provide a more detailed representation of the block.
 You can make the content look as it will on the frontend or highlight specific values for data overview.

-A Custom View, is a Web Component, registered as a Backoffice Extension.
+A Custom View is a Web Component registered as a Backoffice Extension.

 Let us create a `example-block-custom-view.ts` file with the following code: